jgerstmayr/EXUDYN/docs/RST/Examples/stlFileImport.rst

    import exudyn as exu
    from exudyn.itemInterface import *
-   from exudyn.utilities import * #includes graphics and rigid body utilities import numpy as np
+   from exudyn.utilities import * #includes itemInterface and rigidBodyUtilities import exudyn.graphics as graphics #only import if it does not conflict #includes graphics and rigid body utilities import numpy as np

    SC = exu.SystemContainer()